 · Equal number of goals results in a draw.

 · Coaches will be asked to initial the official game score card at the conclusion of each match.

 · Tournament scoring will be 6 (six) points for a win, 3 (three) points for a tie, 0 (zero) points for a loss.
 1 (one) additional point will be awarded to a team for earning a shutout.

-· Additional points, up to 3 (three), are earned for each goal ateam scores (Example: Team A scores 5 goals, Team B scores 2 goals.
-Team A gets 6 points for the win and 3 additional points for goals.
-Team B gets 2 points for goals.
-Team A would receive 9 total points and Team B would receive 2 total points in this example.)
+· Additional points, up to 3 (three), are earned for each goal the winning team scores which is included in the margin of victory.
+(Example: Team A scores 5 goals, Team B scores 2 goals.
+Team A gets 6 points for the win and 3 additional points for winning the game by 3 goals.
+Team A would receive 9 total points in this example.)

 · A 0 (zero) to 0 (zero) tie will result in both teams being awarded 4 (four) points